biswajitsahu/eagleeye/README.md

-EagleEye is a tool to keep track of your files and folders.
+EagleEye is a tool to keep track of files and folders.